 GOAL G: Ensure all faculty, students, and professional staff have adequate access to information technology necessary to perform their duties and assignments, including access to information networks, Internet, and others as appropriate.
+(ASU Strategic Plan: Goal 3)

 OBJECTIVE G.1.
-Faculty, staff, and students have adequate access to internet.
+Faculty, staff, and students have adequate access to internet through an expanded wifi and broadband initiative.